Terms And conditions as of 2018

 Under no circumstances must the end customer be given an exact arrival hour for an operative, unless that job has been specified to take place at a set time.

-I will not be held responsible for delays incurred due to traffic issues, or indeed failure to attend or complete jobs due to delays incurred on the roads.
+We will not be held responsible for delays incurred due to traffic or transport issues, or indeed failure to attend or complete jobs due to delays incurred Travelling.

 For specified times.
 In order to guarantee punctual arrival, it may be necessary to arrive the previous night, and use local accommodation.
 When necessary it will be specified, and the client will be expected to provide such facility.

-I recommend that if the client has any doubt, they should request that I be involved in the specification of the job.
+We recommend that if the client has any doubt, they should request that we be involved in the specification of the job.

-It is the client’s responsibility to inform me of any restrictions in place on site, and to any special requirements of the job.
+It is the client’s responsibility to inform us of any restrictions in place on site, and to any special requirements of the job.

-I supply labour only.
 Responsibility for insurance of the job will lie with the client.
 Whilst all due care will be taken during installation of equipment, it is routine on jobs of significant size for minor knocks, bumps, and scrapes to occur to both the equipment being installed, and the property to which it is being installed.
-Therefore, I can hold no responsibility for damage, or injury that may occur as a result of a risk normally involved in carrying out a task related to the job in question, or any resulting losses.
-By accepting the supply of my services the client indemnifies me of such responsibility, and must ensure that as I work under their jurisdiction, their insurance will cover themselves for my actions on their behalf.
+Therefore, we can hold no responsibility for damage, or injury that may occur as a result of a risk normally involved in carrying out a task related to the job in question, or any resulting losses.
+By accepting the supply of our services the client indemnifies us of such responsibility, and must ensure that as we work under their jurisdiction, their insurance will cover themselves for our actions on their behalf.

-This indemnity will not be expected to cover acts of recklessness or gross negligence on my part
+This indemnity will not be expected to cover acts of recklessness or gross negligence on our part

 Where the client or customer specify a method of installation, or materials to be used, they must accept liability for any unforeseen consequences of this specification, not arising from bad installation practices.

-The client must undertake to supply all materials required to carry out the specified tasks, as specified by myself.
+The client must undertake to supply all materials required to carry out the specified tasks, as specified by ourselves.

-In instances where we I am sole representative or project manager on site the client must make available to me all necessary purchasing powers and accounts to enable me to efficiently carry out the task in hand on their behalf.
+In instances where we are sole representative or project manager on site the client must make available to us all necessary purchasing powers and accounts to enable us to efficiently carry out the task in hand on their behalf.

-By accepting my supply of services the client accepts that I may incur additional minor costs for the purchase of materials to efficiently complete the job, and authorizes me to do so.
+By accepting our supply of services the client accepts that we may incur additional minor costs on their behalf for the purchase of materials to efficiently complete the job, and authorizes us to do so.

-These costs if incurred by myself will appear on the final invoice, in excess to the amount initially estimated.
-Where the additional costs exceed one hundred pounds I will inform the client of the need for extra materials, and request purchasing authority.
+These costs if incurred by us will appear on the final invoice, in excess to the amount initially estimated.
+Where the additional costs exceed two hundred Pounds/Euro/Dollars we will inform the client of the need for extra materials, and request purchasing authority.

 On jobs longer than a couple of days, or ongoing consecutive jobs that require intermediate overnight accommodation The supply of an individual hotel room or commercially let apartment of acceptable standard, plus breakfast will be expected.

-The client must ensure that the accommodation is accessible at the time I expect to arrive, and does not close its doors before my possible arrival time.
+The client must ensure that the accommodation is accessible at the time we expect to arrive, and does not close its doors before our possible arrival time.

-I will not be responsible for incurred costs should I get to the hotel after its closure.
+We will not be responsible for incurred costs should we get to the hotel after its closure.
 Longer term jobs will be expected to provide away from home expenses.

 8. Working hours.

-For multiple working days it may be acceptable to average a 10 hour day over a week subject to prior agreement.
-All meals and breaks will be included in the working day and be taken at a time convenient to myself.
+For multiple working days it may be acceptable to average a 10 hour day over a week only subject to prior agreement.
+All meals and breaks will be included in the working day and be taken at a time convenient to the project manager.

-The working day will start from when I leave my accommodation, and continue until I return to my accommodation no breaks or pauses will be deducted.
+The working day will start from when we leave the accommodation, and continue until we return to our accommodation no breaks or pauses will be deducted.
 All driving hours will be included.

 Beyond a weekly total of 48 hours there will be an overtime charge.